© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Multi-period remains at Hentor Warren is a scheduled monument protected by Historic England under reference 1019082.
 View the official record →

-Multi-period remains at Hentor Warren is a complex of archaeological features located on Dartmoor in Devon, encompassing evidence of human activity spanning several periods from prehistory through the medieval era.
+Multi-period remains at Hentor Warren is a complex of archaeological features located on Dartmoor in Devon, encompassing evidence of human activity spanning several distinct historical periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019082.

 Multi-period remains at Hentor Warren is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019082.